Last Updated – 31st October 2022

-With 74 primary schools, 20 secondary schools, 13 LEA-funded and 7 independent schools making the right choice is very important and will most likely dictate where you decide to live.
+There are 74 primary schools in the district, 20 secondary schools, 13 LEA-funded schools and 7 independent schools, so making the right choice will most likely determine where you live within the area.

-Hadrian Junior School, Bridgewater Primary School and Riverside Primary really impress with the highest Ofsted rating of “outstanding”.
+With ‘outstanding’ ratings from Ofsted, Hadrian Junior School, Bridgewater Primary School, and Riverside Primary really stand out.

 Following Ofsted’s last inspection, it reported that “The girls achieve well-above-average standards and make better than expected progress in a very wide variety of subjects with an above-average proportion achieving A* to A grades in their GCSE’s.

-Newcastle College is the largest general further education college in the North East and is a Beacon Status college.
+As acollege, Newcastle College is the largest general further education college in the North East.

 Shopping in Newcastle

-Fenwick’s is situated on Northumberland Street and this impressive department store is full of luxurious goods from handbags, shoes and perfume to jewellery, clothing, and high-end home wares, it is truly a shopper’s paradise.
+Northumberland Street is home to Fenwick’s, an impressive department store full of luxurious goods including handbags, shoes, perfume, jewellery, clothing, and high-end home wares.

 Weather in Newcastle